FreshAlacrity/front-tracker/README.md

 ## About
 Allows users of [Plural Kit](https://pluralkit.me/) to show, manage, analyse, and track member information for large systems.
 Currenty in development/alpha release; feedback and questions are welcome and can be submitted through the [GitHub Issues page](https://github.com/FreshAlacrity/front-tracker/issues/new).

-Many thanks to Cre8or for instructions on this workaround, it worked for me on Kubuntu: https://gist.github.com/Cre8or/2f2d5bb88751f783bb6d81298aa697b0
+Many thanks to Cre8or for instructions on this workaround, it worked for me on Kubuntu: https://gist.github.com/Cre8or/2f2d5bb88751f783bb6d81298aa697b0 (however, I do need to use the command line or Kate to push any commits, it's not working through GitHub Desktop and I'm not sure why)

-### Active List Syntax
-Names and callsigns will pull up members; adding a + to a callsign or name will look for all members that are fusions of that callsign and mark those available; adding - to a callsign or name will mark those members unavailable

 ## Planned
- #todo: move these to Issues page instead
+- move To Do items to Issues page instead
+- instead of a single text field to list active members or search input, this will be using a member/group based UI soon

 ### Next
-- [ ] log to toasts (for now)
+- [x] log to toasts (for now)
+  - [ ] add a way to show toast history
 - [x] put UI functions in their own file
   - [ ] all DOM interactions should go here eventually
 - get it working again